ManuelP02/mini-project/00-Flight-Manual/02-Online-Class-Norms.md

 ## Feedback

 - This course utilizes several feedback methods.
-The include, but are not limited to:
+They include, but are not limited to:
   - "Fist-to-Five" polls
   - Weekly feedback
   - Randomized questions.